Ojo del Sol

 Ojo del Sol, also called The Fish House by local residents, is a home designed in 1993 by architect Eugene Tssui.
-The building was constructed between 1994 and 1995 in a residential neighborhood of Berkeley California.
-The home's name "Ojo Del Sol", Spanish for "Eye of the Sun", originates from the fifteen foot diameter eye-like window that faces south.
+The building was constructed between 1994 and 1995 in a residential neighborhood of Berkeley, California.
+The home's name, Spanish for 'Eye of the Sun', originates from the fifteen-foot diameter eye-like window that faces south.
 According to the architect, the structure is based upon the world's most indestructible living creature, the tardigrade.

 The building

 Design and construction

 The building's design is centered around durability, ecology, and sustainability.
 The building is said to draw upon the physiology of the tardigrade, a creature known for its durability, for its structural strength.
 In addition, the walls are angled inward at 4 degrees to "create a compressive structure with a low center of gravity further aiding in resistance to lateral turnover forces produced by strong earthquakes."
 A variety of both standard and non-standard building materials were used including: Concrete, insulating concrete forms, hardwall (a type of gypsum plaster) structural plaster, stucco, non-toxic waterproofing, acrylic, marine fiberglass, douglas fir, recycled wood, and birch veneer plywood.

 The house is designed to maintain a comfortable temperature with little power from the grid.
 "Water in the black tubes is heated by the sun throughout the day.
 At night the stored heat is radiated back into the interior of the house walls and provides radiant wall heat."
 For cooling, the house is set 1.5 meters into the ground, eliminating the need for air conditioning.